BJJKO Grading Criteria

 3rd Dan (Sandan)

-A minimum of 3 years after 2nd Dan (Nidan).
+A minimum of 3 years from passing 2nd Dan (Nidan).

 A minimum age of 21 years.